 Explore a museum exhibit

-Now is a great excuse to get to that museum in New Jersey you’ve wanted to visit.
+Now is a great time to use that excuse to visit New Jersey museums.
 Witness art coming to life indoors and outdoors in cool weather at the unique Grounds For Sculpture.
-Or head to Liberty Science Center, where kids can have fun without realizing that they are learning.
+Or head to Liberty Science Center, where kids can have fun without realizing they are learning.
+The New Jersey State Museum in Trenton is another great option, with the bonus of being free.

 Didn’t get to an amusement park this summer?
 You can catch one now decorated in all the holiday finery.
-Head to Six Flags Great Adventure for Holiday in the Park, walk through the Christmas Fantasy With Lights at Storybook Land, or stay inside at Nickelodeon Universe in the American Dream Mall.
-There are also places in NJ where you don’t have to buy a ticket or pay an entry fee —from the Cape May County Park & Zoo to tours of the governor’s mansion at Drumthwacket—and these free attractions are worth checking out during the days off.
+Head to Six Flags Great Adventure for Holiday in the Park, walk through the Christmas Fantasy With Lights at Storybook Land, build on family memories at Holiday Bricktacular at LEGOLAND® New York Resort, or stay inside at Nickelodeon Universe in the American Dream Mall.
+There are also places in NJ where you don’t have to buy a ticket or pay an entry fee—from the Cape May County Park & Zoo to tours of the governor’s mansion at Drumthwacket—and these free attractions are worth checking out during the days off.

 Take a First Day Hike